 Every child comes as a complete whole child.
+There is no exception to this.
 There is no such thing as ‘half a child’, ‘almost a child’ or ‘not quite a child’.
-This wholeness is not diminished by a child’s disabilities.
+This wholeness is not diminished by a child’s unique condition.
 Each and every child is deserving of love, care and respect.
 Each child has rights.
 This is worth emphasising because some people will describe others as something less than fully human when discriminating against them or preparing to hurt them.
-Disabled children and adults all around the world suffer discrimination.
+Children and adults who have very special needs all around the world suffer discrimination.
 This influences their schooling, social activity, employment opportunities and sex life.
-Children who have disabilities are first exposed to prejudicial attitudes in babyhood and infancy.
-To counter this we must fully value each new child whatever their situation, disabilities or life expectancy.
+These children are first exposed to prejudicial attitudes in babyhood and infancy.
+To counter this we must fully value each new child whatever their situation, condition or life expectancy.

 The whole multifaceted condition

 A group is different from a team.
 Members of a team work in relation with each other with shared trust and an agreed goal.
-If the people around a baby or infant who has disabilities are a disparate group then there will be fragmentation, confusion and chaos with added frustration, exhaustion and stress for child, family and practitioners.
-When the main people caring for and supporting the new child (practitioners and parents) come together as a team around the child (TAC) they can build a whole picture of the child and family and of the child’s abilities and needs.
+If the people around a baby or infant who has very special needs are just a group of separate people there will be fragmentation, confusion and chaos with added frustration, exhaustion and stress for child, family and practitioners.
+When the main people caring for and supporting the new child (practitioners and parents) come together as a team around the child (TAC) they can build a whole picture of the child and family and of their abilities, strengths and needs.
 There can then be a unified plan of action combining what the practitioners know with what the family knows.

 A whole approach

-The TAC response to the child’s wholeness and to the interconnections between the child’s abilities and disabilities is to integrate education, therapy and play to help the baby or infant gain new understanding and skills.
+The TAC response to the child’s wholeness and to the interconnections between the child’s abilities and impairments is to integrate education, play and the work of paediatric therapists to help the baby or infant gain new understanding and skills.
 Members of a TAC gradually increase their ability to work with the whole child.
 Collective competence emerges with time allowing some reduction in the number of people who need to work directly with the child at any one time.
 The care and support becomes less complicated and more sensitive to the child and family.

 The wholeness of learning in natural life

 This brings us back to the family home and away from the clinic environment.
-Now education, therapy and play can be brought together and focused on each family’s daily activities of mealtimes, getting up and going to bed, dressing and undressing, socialising and playing.
+Now education, play and the work of paediatric therapists can be brought together and focused on each family’s daily activities of mealtimes, getting up and going to bed, dressing and undressing, socialising and playing.
 This is where most children achieve their first learning.
 Now child and parents can see the relevance of new understanding and skills, the child learns in natural situations, parents enhance their skills in bringing up the child and the family is strengthened.
-The child is just a child and not singled out as something very different.
-The parents are just parents without having to be therapists.
+The child is just a child and not singled out as someone very different.
+The parents are just parents without having to be 'therapists'.

-This is my account of Zen in the care and support of babies and infants who have disabilities.
-It brings together separate elements of established good practice into a whole approach that I have used successfully as a child and family keyworker.
+This is my account of Zen in the care and support of babies and infants who have very special needs.
+It brings together separate elements of established good practice into a whole approach that I have used successfully as a teacher and as a child-and-family keyworker.
 Keyworkers are a great asset in pursuit of wholeness.
-The approach I have described responds to disabled children’s need for increased sensitivity, to families’ need for respectful support as they bring up their children and to practitioners’ need for flexibility in their pressurised work schedules.
+The approach I have described responds to the need children who have very special needs have for increased sensitivity, to the needs families have for respectful support as they bring up their children and to the need practitioners have for flexibility in their pressurised work schedules.